 We recommend the Mains Powered Optical Smoke Alarm – Ei3016

 Alarms containing heat sensors only detect changes in temperature using a thermistor.
 The trigger level is set to 58°C degrees.
-Ideal for kitchens as they won’t nuisance alarm from cooking fumes but should not be used in other areas of a property as they will not provide the speed of response required – smoke alarms should be used instead, see above for guidance.
+Ideal for kitchens as they will not nuisance alarm from cooking fumes but should not be used in other areas of a property as they will not provide the speed of response required – smoke alarms should be used instead, see above for guidance.

 We recommend the Mains Powered Heat Alarm – Ei3014